dionisiskon/Lenovo-Thinkpad-L540-Monterey-Hackintosh-EFi/README.md

 - Sinetek rstx may interefere with the sleep of laptop, even though there is a thread in the repo of sinetek-rstx that says how to resolve this issue.
 - SD Card Reader has an unsigned class so every time you boot it will say unknown card drive, but I promise it works!
 I simply drag it using COMMAND + mouse click to the middle of the screen and it dissapears from the status bar

-# Testing
-- Bluetooth hash mismatch (UEFI -> ProtocolOverrides -> HashServices -> True) to fix bluetooth was unstable...Testing without it and with command sudo purge in command line for fixing the bluetooth issue

 # What to avoid
 Never reset NVRAM in these laptops!!!!
 It may brick your laptop.
 It is a common issue among these specific models.